 The Blue & Gold Backers raises funds through the sale of concessions and athletic gear at the school’s sporting events throughout the year.
 Every hot dog, drink or sweatshirt you buy helps to support the Lemont High School Athletic Department!

-If you are interested in becoming a member of the Blue & Gold Backers, contact the athletic department at (630) 243-3207.
+If you are interested in becoming a member of the Blue & Gold Backers, please contact the athletic department at (630) 243-3207.

 BAND PARENTS ASSOCIATION